IBM/ibm-block-csi-operator/README.md

 # ibm-block-csi-driver-operator
 The Container Storage Interface (CSI) Driver for IBM block storage systems enables container orchestrators such as Kubernetes to manage the life-cycle of persistent storage.

-It is the official operator to deploy and manage the CSI Driver for IBM block storage systems
+This is the official operator to deploy and manage the CSI Driver for IBM block storage systems.

 Supported container platforms:
   - Openshift v4.1